 People who smile at you.”

-You’ll be singing this tune too once you discover all the cool things to do with teens and tweens in this vibrant, thriving city.
+You’ll be singing this tune too once you discover all the cool things to do in Chicago with kids in this vibrant, thriving city.
 We crammed as much as we possibly could in our two days.
-Here are the highlights.
+Since we were staying in the suburbs, our activities were all daytime in the city, so we didn’t have any nighttime experiences.
+Guess I have to go back then!

 Ferris Bueller Moment: